JJ Deveraux: Storylines

 JJ reappears in Salem in May 2013 after getting kicked out of boarding school.
 JJ's lies quickly catch up to him when his school reveals that he was expelled due to him knowing about his roommate selling drugs on campus.
 Jennifer enrolls JJ in summer school, while JJ immediately dislikes Jennifer's new boyfriend, Dr. Daniel Jonas (Shawn Christian).
 Abigail (Kate Mansi) is immediately weary of JJ's excuses and interrogates him often.
 JJ and his friend Rory go so far as to vandalize Daniel's car, but JJ continues to claim innocence in everything he does which causes tension between his mother and Daniel.
-When JJ and Rory cannot make enough money selling pot, JJ sets his sights on Abigail's Dr. boyfriend, Cameron Davis (Nathan Owens) and steals medication from the hospital.
+When JJ and Rory cannot make enough money selling pot, JJ sets his sights on Abigail's doctor boyfriend, Cameron Davis (Nathan Owens) and steals medication from the hospital.
 After learning about what his father did to Kayla Brady (Mary Beth Evans), JJ vandalized the town square, until Daniel came and was able to subdue JJ.
 At his hearing, JJ is given one final chance.
 Later that night, JJ is with Theresa Donovan (Jen Lilley) when she overdoses.
 Scared, JJ calls Daniel for help.
 After realizing that Daniel was a good person and how close he came to being sent to jail, JJ begins to turn his life around.

 In March 2014, he meets Paige Larson (True O'Brien), who he is immediately attracted to.
 JJ and Paige begin dating, but Paige's mother Eve Donovan (Kassie DePaiva) plots to break them up.
 In November 2014, JJ begins to have an on and off affair with Eve.
 In May 2015, on Paige's birthday, she learns of their affair and isolates herself from them and begins to plot revenge.